xoidlabs/xoid/docs/recipes/using-reducers.md

 dispatch({ type: types.increase, by: 1 })
 ```

-Connecting existing reducers to **xoid** can be beneficial especially if you're planning to gradually refactor your reducers.
+Connecting existing reducers to **xoid** can be beneficial, especially if you're planning to gradually refactor your reducers.
 The above reducer can be simplified into to the following:

 ```js
 const CounterModel = (state) => create(state, (atom) => {